 Chester, CA 96020

-B. If your provider or their office doesn't provide you telehealth or other visit within 24hr, or if you don't have insurance, you should call Plumas County Public Health at 530-283-6426, 7 days a week.
-A public health doctor will make sure you get the treatment you may need.
+B. If your provider or office doesn't provide you telehealth or another visit within 24hr, or if you don't have insurance, you should call Plumas County Public Health at 530-283-6426, 7 days a week.
+A public health doctor will ensure you get the treatment you need.

 C. If the options above don’t work, you can: